Highlights

 Where to Watch Hot Summer Night

-Looking to watch 'Hot Summer Night' in the comfort of your own home?
-Discovering a streaming service to buy, rent, download, or watch the Ted Kotcheff-directed movie via subscription can be challenging, so we here at Moviefone want to do the heavy lifting.
+Set to enjoy 'Hot Summer Night' on any device you have handy?
+Hunting down a streaming service to buy, rent, download, or watch the Ted Kotcheff-directed movie via subscription can be challenging, so we here at Moviefone want to take the pressure off.

-Read on for a listing of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Hot Summer Night' on each platform when they are available.
-Now, before we get into all the details of how you can watch 'Hot Summer Night' right now, here are some details about the drama flick.
+We've listed a number of streaming and cable services - including rental, purchase, and subscription alternatives - along with the availability of 'Hot Summer Night' on each platform when they are available.
+Now, before we get into the fundamentals of how you can watch 'Hot Summer Night' right now, here are some finer points about the drama flick.

-Curious to know what the movie's about?
+Thinking about what happens in this film?
 Here's the plot: "Jacko, a respected union man, is fighting for the promotion of a Jamaican colleague to chargehand, but when his daughter brings home her black boyfriend, he realises that racial prejudice is rife within his own home.
 This powerful drama exposes the deep-seated racial tensions hidden in British family life during the late 1950s.
 Written for the stage by Unity Theatre's Ted Willis, this television recording was filmed a few weeks after the play's successful West End run, and most of the stage cast repeat their roles here, including the terrific John Slater, Andree Melly and Lloyd Reckord.
 The drama's interracial kiss is probably the first to be shown on British TV." .